In the Shadows (2001 film)

 In the Shadows is a 2001 American thriller film written and directed by Ric Roman Waugh and starring Matthew Modine, James Caan, Joey Lauren Adams, Lillo Brancato and Cuba Gooding Jr. It was released in the United States on June 22, 2001.
 In the film, Modine plays hit man Eric O'Bryne, who is sent to kill veteran Hollywood stuntman Lance Huston (Caan), falls in love with the target's daughter (Adams) and then decides to become a stuntman himself.

 Plot

-Hit man Eric O'Byrne (Matthew Modine) has orders from the mob: kill Hollywood stunt coordinator Lance Huston (James Caan).
+Hit man Eric O'Byrne has orders from the mob: kill Hollywood stunt coordinator Lance Huston.
 In order to make the hit, Eric travels to Miami and ingratiates himself into Lance's world as a stuntman.
-He also slips into a dangerous romance with Lance's daughter, Clarissa (Joey Lauren Adams).
-As time draws near to O'Byrne deadly act, he starts to grow a conscience, a development that could be his greatest asset or his fatal weakness.
+He also slips into a dangerous romance with Lance's daughter, Clarissa.
+As time draws near for O'Byrne to perform his deadly act, he starts to grow a conscience, a development that could be his greatest asset or his fatal weakness (or both).